 RV Seat Belt Requirements for Minors

 As noted above, many RV seat belt requirements are based on the age of the children in your vehicle.
-Make sure that each child is properly restrained according to state laws, and younger children should be in carseats.
+Restrain children according to state laws, with younger children in car seats.
+Remember that child safety restraint systems should never be used in any rear-facing or bench-like seating.

 There are a few other ideas to keep your children safe while you travel.

-- Choose a non-motorized tow-able like a teardrop camper or fifth-wheel trailer, as this is safer than a coach.
+- Choose a non-motorized towable like a teardrop camper or fifth-wheel trailer, as this is safer than a coach.
 Children can be restrained properly in the passenger vehicle that is towing the RV.

 - If using a coach, drive a second car for the children to ride in, so that the children are restrained properly.
 This has the added bonus of giving you a vehicle to travel around your destination once you’ve set up your motorhome.